 Chronic Wasting Disease Partnership

-DCNR continued support of the multi-agency effort to suppress the spread of CWD throughout the state, with special emphasis on public outreach and education.
+DCNR continued participation in the statewide Chronic Wasting Disease Task Force.
+The group is mounting a multi-agency effort to suppress the spread of the disease throughout the state, with special emphasis on public outreach and education.

 PA Conservation Explorer